partiql/partiql-docs/templates/0000-template.md

 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
 - If applicable, describe the differences between teaching this to existing PartiQL users and new PartiQL users.

-For implementation-oriented RFCs, this section should focus on how PartiQL contributors should think about the change, and give examples of its concrete impact.
+For spec-oriented RFCs, this section should focus on how implementations, based on the proposed specification change, will get impacted.
+This section should include any required grammar that accompanies the specification change.
 For api-oriented RFCs, this section should focus on how PartiQL users would leverage or be affect by the changes.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-This is the technical portion of the RFC.
+This is the technical portion of the RFC, and may be omitted for specification change proposals.

 Explain the design in sufficient detail that:

 - Its interaction with other features is clear.
-- It is reasonably clear how the feature would be implemented.
+- It is reasonably clear how the feature or API would be implemented.
 - Corner cases are dissected by example.

 The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.